 Good Grief Statement

-Shira Gold’s body of work “Good Grief” is a profound visual articulation of her personal journey after the life-changing loss of her mother, Melanie Gold.
+Good Grief is a visual articulation of the profound personal transformations I underwent after the life-changing loss of my mother, Melanie Gold.

-"My grief is a continuing landscape.
+My grief is a continuing landscape.
 There is no beginning and end stage; it is ongoing.
 I ebb and flow through this collection.
 The process of observing and documenting the beauty in the pain is my applied therapy; the grief as expressed through natural landscapes gives testimony to nature’s extraordinary healing power and sense of sacred space.
 Such seemingly ordinary occurrences reflect powerfully the extent of human suffering and inspire our gradual resurfacing.
-The rise and fall, or birth and death journey, is in itself a natural cycle.
-Everyone eventually experiences it; it connects us to something far beyond our mere selves and ties us to one another.
+The rise and fall—or birth and death journey—is in itself a natural cycle.
+Everyone eventually experiences it; it connects us to something far beyond our individual selves and ties us to one another.
 Like the giving and taking of nature itself, this inevitable journey can ignite empathy and understanding.
-Ultimately it is up to us, to choose to see the Good in our Grief. ” -Shira Gold
+Ultimately, it is up to us to choose to see the Good in our Grief.